-Join Peggy Fisher for an in-depth discussion in this video Sequences and sums, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Sequences and sums, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Sequences and sums.…Often, sets contain sequences of numbers.…These sequences can be finite, or infinite.…A finite sequence has an initial index value of m,…and a final index value, n, which must be…greater than or equal to m.…The value of m starts with one and goes to n.…I want to point out that this represents the placeholder…for the number in the sequence, it is not related to…the actual value of the number in the sequence.…

 It is often helpful to define a sequence…using an explicit formula showing how term a-sub-k…depends on the position in the sequence…denoted by the value, k.…Given this sequence, two to the first, two-squared,…two-cubed, we want to consider an explicit forumla…for this series.…If you look at the first element in the list,…it's two raised to the first power.…The second element is two raised to the second power,…et cetera.…